-In the aftermath of 9/11, Danaher exhorted Americans not to view the Islamic terrorist attacks “as an act of war,” lest they succumb to the type of “nationalist sentiment” that “separates us from the people of other nations.”
+In the aftermath of 9/11, Danaher exhorted Americans not to view the Islamic terrorist attacks “as an act of war” or a “crime against humanity,” lest they succumb to the type of “nationalist sentiment” that “separates us from the people of other nations.”
 Rather, he urged the United States to work for the establishment of an international criminal court to deal with such cases as legal rather than military matters.
 And he suggested that to effectively abolish international terrorism, America would have to do more to alleviate global poverty—so as to win the hearts and minds of the world’s people.
 “You don’t fight fire with fire,” Danaher explained, “you fight it with water.
 And you don’t fight hate with hate, you fight it with love.”

 In October 2004, Danaher signed a “911 Truth Statement” calling for an “immediate inquiry into evidence that suggests high-level government officials may have deliberately allowed the September 11th attacks to occur.”
 Fellow signatories included Ed Asner, Medea Benjamin, Richard Falk, Randall Hayes, Michael Lerner, Cynthia McKinney, Mark Crispin Miller, Ralph Nader, and Howard Zinn.